naziatx/RealTimeBusTracker/README.md

  - [How to write a Good readme](https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project)

 ## Project Details
-This was a project given to students during Week 8 in the Coding Program at MIT XPro for students to better understand  and apply skills in manipulating styles.
-We learned how to watch HTML, JavaScript and CSS come together!
+This was a project given to students during Week 9 in the Coding Program at MIT XPro for students to better understand the DOM and how to add an animation to maps.

 ## Roadmap
 Other areas of the city may be explored the future.